Year 1 & 2 - Bay, Myrtle and Willow classes

 White PE shorts

-Green track suit bottoms or black skins may be worn for outdoor games in cold weather.
+Green track suit bottoms or black skins underneath the white shorts maybe worn for outdoor games in cold weather.
 Skins must not be worn without white shorts over the top.

 All items of uniform need to be clearly marked with your child's name

 Uniform promotes a sense of belonging and equality.
 We expect our children to demonstrate pride in their appearance and respect for the school uniform.
-Please ensure your child is in correct uniform at all times (see below).
+Please ensure your child is in correct uniform at all times.

 We expect our children to demonstrate pride in their appearance and respect for the school uniform.